 Since taking the reins of the Penn gymnastics program in 2006, Head Coach John Ceralde has seen his team earn four Ivy Classic titles (2007, 2011, 2012 & 2015), two ECAC Championships (2012 & 2013), seven individual NCAA appearances - including back-to-back appearances by standouts Marissa Rosen (2007-08) and Dana Bonincontri (2011-12) - and five ECAC individual champions.
-Coach Ceralde recently completed his ninth season at the helm of the Penn gymnastics team in 2015, a year that saw him honored as the ECAC Coach of the Year.
+Coach Ceralde recently completed his tenth season at the helm of the Penn gymnastics team in 2016.

 It was a championship type season for Penn in 2015 hosting and winning the Ivy Classic, giving the program 12 overall Ivy Classic championships.

 The Ivy Classic win was followed by hosting the USA Gymnastics Women's Collegiate National Championships for the first time in program history inside The Palestra.
 Penn placed two individuals - Elyse Shenberger and Morgan Venuti - on the USAG All-America First-team.